biovault/HDILib/README.md

 ```bash
 .\vcpkg install flann:x64-windows-static-md
 ```
-When configuring cmake make sure to setup vcpkg with CMAKE_TOOLCHAIN_FILE (`PATH_TO/vcpkg/scripts/buildsystems/vcpkg.cmake`) and use the same VCPKG_TARGET_TRIPLET as for installing flann, here `x64-windows-static-md`.
+When configuring cmake make sure to setup vcpkg with CMAKE_TOOLCHAIN_FILE (`PATH_TO/vcpkg/scripts/buildsystems/vcpkg.cmake`) and use the same VCPKG_TARGET_TRIPLET as for installing flann, here `x64-windows-static-md`. vcpkg will automatically install LZ4 with Flann.

-On Linux with e.g.
+You may also use system-specific package managers, e.g. on Linux with
 ```bash
 sudo apt-get -y install libflann-dev liblz4-dev
 ```

-On Mac OS with
+and Mac OS with
 ```
 brew install flann lz4
 ```